Road resurfacing

 - road hierarchy

-Finally, we put forward streets for endorsement to the Logan City Council Infrastructure Committee.
-This is known as a Statement of Intent.
-The committee may endorse SOI packages up to 3 years before work takes place on your street.
+Finally, the streets are put forward for endorsement to the Logan City Council Infrastructure Committee.
+This is known as a Statement of Intent (SOI).
+The committee must endorse the roads for inclusion in the SOI packages (the list of streets to be resurfaced).
+Endorsement of the roads can happen up to 3 years before the works take place.

 Can I suggest a change to the road or line markings?